Gentleman1983/advent-of-code/day24/README.md

 Given your actual map, and starting from location `0`, what is the **fewest number of steps** required to visit every non-`0` number marked on the map at least once?

+# Part Two
+Of course, if you leave the cleaning robot somewhere weird, someone is bound to notice.

+What is the fewest number of steps required to start at `0`, visit every non-`0` number marked on the map at least once, and then **return to `0`**?